 - In a relative comparison (which is how we evaluate these papers), applying more theories is better than applying fewer theories.
 There are, however, two caveats: you need enough rich descriptive material about your job so we can understand it, and you need to cover each theory thoroughly enough that we are sure you know how to apply it.
-We will not give much, if any, credit if theories/concepts are covered so superficially that your knowledge cannot be convincingly displayed. - Don't forget that this is an exercise that must be graded.
+We will not give much, if any, credit if theories/concepts are covered so superficially that your knowledge cannot be convincingly displayed. - Choosing to apply fewer than five theories does establish a cap on how many points you can receive, since we give extra points for the 4th and 5th theories.
+However applying those extra theories does not guarantee that you earn those extra points and you could also lose points from not covering the first three theories effectively. - Don't forget that this is an exercise that must be graded.
 It is easy to get carried away with an interesting story and forget that this is also a way to test your knowledge of and ability to apply the course material. - Be sure to explore your personal experience with your job, rather than writing generically about the experience of all people in positions like yours. - Remember to mention course concepts specifically, so we don't have to read your mind to figure out what concepts you are applying to your work experience.
 Drawing explicit links between the concepts you identify and the case material is the key.
 Don't just drop in the names of a few theories or concepts into the midst of describing your job.
 Show how they apply to your situation.